-It is evident from tables 5.1 and 5.2 that the best option is B2, i.e. to raise both Scherzers by 83.5cm (at least), and the proposed new bridge by at least 70cm above the present road level.
-This option would (1) retain all the above-ground components of the Scherzers, (2) have minimal impact on adjoining historical features, (3) enable one or both bridges to operate for demonstration purposes, (4) future-proof access to the canal, and (5) enable the Scherzers to continue to serve a useful purpose for pedestrians and cyclists.
+It is evident from tables 5.1 and 5.2 that the best option is B3, i.e. to raise both the proposed new bridge and Scherzers to 100cm above the present road level.
+This option would (1) retain all the above-ground components of the bridge, (2) have minimal impact on adjoining historical features, (3) enable one or both bridges to operate for demonstration purposes, (4) future-proof access to the canal, and (5) enable the Scherzers to continue to serve a useful purpose for pedestrians and cyclists.